Lesterpaintstheworld/your-character-lives/documentation/specifications.md

    c.
 Implement necessary folder structure (events, interface, localization, etc.)

 ### 2.2.
 Game Data Access
    a.
-Utilize CK3's modding API to access game state
+Implement a save file parser to extract game state information:
+      - Develop a robust parser capable of reading CK3 save file format
+      - Extract relevant data such as character information, realm structure, and game events
    b.
-Implement event listeners for relevant game events (character actions, decisions, etc.)
+Create a periodic save file monitoring system:
+      - Set up a file watcher to detect changes in the save file
+      - Implement a system to read and parse the save file at regular intervals (e.g., every few minutes)
    c.
-Create custom scripted triggers and effects for AI interaction
+Develop a diff system to identify changes between save file versions:
+      - Compare consecutive save file snapshots to detect relevant changes
+      - Optimize to only process and store changed data
    d.
+Implement custom events and triggers within the mod:
-Use CK3's scripting language to query game state:
+      - Use CK3's modding capabilities to create events that capture important game state changes
-      - Access character data (traits, skills, relationships, etc.)
-      - Retrieve information about titles, holdings, and realm structure
-      - Get current date, culture, religion, and other contextual information
+      - Develop custom triggers to detect specific conditions or actions in the game
    e.
-Implement a periodic state snapshot system:
+Create a data caching system:
-      - Create an event that fires at regular intervals (e.g., monthly)
-      - In this event, collect relevant game state data
-      - Store this data in a format easily accessible by the AI system
+      - Store parsed game state data in a local cache for quick access
+      - Implement an efficient update mechanism to keep the cache current with the latest save file data
    f.
-Use on_action hooks to capture important game events in real-time:
+Develop a query system for AI interactions:
+      - Create functions to retrieve specific game state information from the cached data
-      - Monitor character interactions, wars, births, deaths, etc.
+      - Implement methods to access character data, relationships, realm information, etc.
-      - Update AI-relevant data structures when these events occur
    g.
+Set up an event logging system:
+      - Log important game events and state changes for AI decision-making
+      - Implement a system to summarize and prioritize logged events for AI processing
-Implement a custom console command for manual game state updates:
+   h.
+Create a custom console command for manual updates:
-      - Allow developers and testers to force a game state update
+      - Allow developers and testers to force a game state update on demand
       - Useful for debugging and testing AI responses to specific scenarios
-   h.
-Create a data serialization system:
-      - Convert game state data into a format suitable for API transmission
-      - Implement efficient encoding/decoding to minimize performance impact
    i.
-Set up a local cache system:
-      - Store recent game states to reduce redundant API calls
-      - Implement a smart update system that only sends changed data
+Implement data serialization for external processing:
+      - Convert parsed game state data into a format suitable for transmission to n8n or other external systems
+      - Ensure efficient encoding/decoding to minimize performance impact
+   j.
+Develop a fallback system for incomplete data:
+      - Implement methods to handle scenarios where save file data might be incomplete or corrupted
+      - Create estimations or predictions for missing data based on historical trends

 ### 2.3.
 User Interface Integration
    a.
 Design a new UI window for AI character interaction